dw943893/baseball_predictor/README.md

 4) Images folder:

-    - .png files used in this readme
+    - .png files used in this readme and presentation

 5) Streamlit folder: